How To Take Your Book Club Online While Practicing Social Distancing

 With practically everything closed to encourage social distancing, we've all got a lot more time on our hands to enjoy a good book or two or twenty.
-However, since we're all limiting our personal interactions — the latest recommendation from the Centers for Disease Control is no gatherings of more than 10 people — it might feel as if you've got no one to talk to about that book that you couldn't put down.
+However, since we're all limiting our personal interactions — the latest recommendation from Canada's Chief Public Health Officer Dr. Theresa Tam is no gatherings of more than 50 people — it might feel as if you've got no one to talk to about that book that you couldn't put down.
 The truth is despite being unable to physically meet up to chat about this year's best books, there are still tons of ways to host your own digital book club.
 So, here are a few tips on how to take your book club online during the coronavirus pandemic.

 Advertisement